mullvad/unicop/README.md

 # Unicop

 Unicop is a tool that scans source code and detects unwanted unicode code points.
-This is used to stop attacks such as [Trojan Source] and attacks where invisible characters and homoglyphs smuggle backdoors into the program.
+This is used to detect and prevent attacks such as [Trojan Source] and attacks where invisible characters and homoglyphs smuggle backdoors into the program.
 Here are some examples of articles on the topic: